whiteand/quartet/README.md

  // or
  const isTwoEven = v(x => x % 2 === 0)(2)
  ```
  As you see `quartet` can take predicate function as a parameter.
-The first argument of the function - is the value to be validate.
-(There are other arguments, but this is different story)
+The first argument of the function is the value to be validate.
+(There are other arguments, but this is a different story)
- It seems to be - not necessary to use `quartet` for such examples.
+ It seems to be not necessary to use `quartet` for such examples.
 So we should go deeper to see full beauty of validation!

  **Object validation**